 Whereas both printers and cybersecurity represent major investments for any company, MPS introduces the necessary skills and experience which SMBs typically lack.
 62% of SMBs leveraged MPS to gain access to the print management and security they lacked in-house.
 By doing so, these companies gain advantages which foster critical growth.

 - Improve their operational efficiency beyond what they might have been able to develop on their own.

 - Access technological upgrades previously out of reach.

-- Take advantage of more sophisticated tools such as mobile printing, cloud-based document processes, and automation.
+- Take advantage of more sophisticated tools such as mobile printing, cloud-based document processes, and automation for your business.

 - Reduce their exposure to security risks.

-- Focus on initiatives which directly contributed to the growth of the company.
+- Focus on initiatives which directly contribute to the growth of your company.

-- Many businesses overlook printer security despite the fact that printers contain hard drives, firmware, and a CPU—the basic components of a computer.
+Many businesses overlook printer security even though printers contain hard drives, firmware, and a CPU—the basic components of a computer.
 As part of the infrastructure through which documents and data flow, printers represent a critical endpoint which requires security.

-- Modern printers are susceptible to numerous threats due to their connectivity with the network.
+Modern printers are susceptible to many threats due to their connectivity with the network.
 For SMBs, they’re the primary means by which hackers can access and steal data.

 Impact helps startups and SMBs develop robust, streamlined workflows with an emphasis on security.
-Connect with our nearest location today to start a conversation about securing your printers.
+Connect with our nearest location today to start a conversation about securing your printers with managed endpoint services.